 The Fund for Higher Education

 Former NCR chairman Robert S. Oelman established The Fund for Higher Education at The Dayton Foundation in 1988 to permanently endow funding for projects that will improve the quality of and access to higher education in the Greater Dayton Region.
 In odd-numbered calendar years, The Dayton Foundation issues an RFP to area colleges and universities for projects that will increase the range of higher educational services to students in the region, or which offer the promise of substantially improving the quality of these services.
 Grants range in size from $9,000 to $12,000 depending upon the earnings generated by the fund.
-For more information, please contact Barbra Stonerock, director of Community Relations for The Dayton Foundation, at (937) 225-9951.
+For more information, please contact Beth Geiger, associate program officer for The Dayton Foundation, at (937) 225-9964.

 The Robert and Helen Harmony Fund for Needy Children

 This fund was established at The Dayton Foundation in 1993 by Robert and Helen Harmony for the purpose of providing quality camping opportunities for children in Montgomery, Greene, Clark, Darke, Miami, Preble, Butler or Warren counties in Ohio, who otherwise would not be able to attend camp because of financial need.
 In order to receive Harmony campership funds, a camp must be a resident camp and offer a broad range of nature and recreational programs (as opposed to nature camps only) utilizing properly trained staff.
 Medical/specialty camps offering residential programs for children also are encouraged to apply.
 Eligible camps must be accredited for the camping season by the American Camping Association or by a comparable accrediting agency.
 Awards are made annually.
-For more information, please contact Elizabeth Horner, program officer for Scholarships for The Dayton Foundation, at (937) 225-9955.
+For more information, please contact Beth Geiger, associate program officer for The Dayton Foundation, at (937) 225-9964.